emr-dk/ml_kmeans/README.md

 ## Implementation
 The implementation of the kmeans algorithm is in the file kmeans.py.
-The file contains a class called KMeans which implements the algorithm.